The impact of abstract and object tags on image privacy classification: Data

-{\bf DIPA2} presents 1304 images with annotations at the object level by four annotators per image.
-Annotators were presented with a list of detected in images privacy-related objects and their bounding boxes, and asked to rate privacy-related properties for each object.
+{\bf DIPA2} contains 1304 images, for which annotators were presented with a list of detected privacy-related objects and their bounding boxes, and asked to rate privacy-related properties for each object.
 The main properties include \textit{Privacy Threatening} (PT), which indicates if the annotator thinks that the object presents privacy-threatening content, and \textit{Risk Severity} (RS), which marks the perceived severity of the privacy threat posed by an object\footnote{If \textit{PT}=0, \textit{RS} was not annotated; therefore, in such cases, we assign \textit{RS} a zero value.}.
 Since the dataset does not supply binary privacy labels at the image level, we constructed them as follows: 1) for each image, we took the highest \textit{PT} and \textit{RS} scores assigned by each annotator across all objects in the image, and averaged these values across all four annotators for \textit{PT} and \textit{RS} independently.
 This procedure resulted in each image receiving two aggregated annotations: \textit{PT} $\in [0, 1]$ and \textit{RS} $\in [0, 7]$.
-2) In order to be on the more protective side, we assigned a final binary public label to an image only if the average \textit{PT} and \textit{RS} values were not higher than the midpoint thresholds of 0.5 and 3.5, respectively.
+2) To favour protection, we assigned a final binary public label to an image only if the average \textit{PT} and \textit{RS} values were not higher than the midpoint thresholds of 0.5 and 3.5, respectively.
 All the other images were labelled as private.
 As a result, the binary labels received for DIPA2 images are object-guided, as annotators judged privacy risks independently for each object, and the annotations of the most privacy-threatening objects were then propagated into image-level labels.
-However, unlike VISPR, where the mere presence of an attribute determines privacy, in DIPA2, the privacy annotation of each object is done independently and judged subjectively by each annotator.
+However, unlike VISPR, where the mere presence of an attribute determines privacy, in DIPA2, the privacy annotation of each object is done independently and judged by each annotator.